Twinklebear/tobj/README.md

 convertible to triangle fans are supported, arbitrary polygons may not behave as expected.
 The best solution would be to re-export your mesh using only triangles in your modeling software.

+It is assumed that all meshes will at least have positions, but normals and texture coordinates are optional.
+If no normals or texture coordinates where found then the corresponding vecs for the mesh will be empty.
+Values are stored packed as floats in vecs, eg. the positions member of a loaded mesh will contain `[x, y, z, x, y, z, ...]` which you can then use however you like.
+Indices are also loaded and may re-use vertices already existing in the mesh, this data is stored in the `indices` member.

+Standard MTL attributes are supported as well and any unrecognized parameters will be stored in a HashMap containing the key-value pairs of the unrecognized parameter and its value.

 Documentation
 ---
 Rust doc can be found [here](http://www.willusher.io/tobj/tobj/).